 The bill you will receive covers many aspects of your hospital care – nursing care, lab testing, radiology medications, etc. You will receive a separate bill for physicians, other medical specialists. or other Memorial services.

 As a courtesy to you, Memorial Hospital will file an insurance claim with your insurance carrier(s).
 It is important that you provide accurate and complete insurance information at the time of registration.
 Unpaid balances, including all applicable deductibles, co-payments, and any non-covered services, are the responsibility of the patient and must be paid within 30 days upon receipt of the statement.
-If you pay your invoice during the first billing cycle, you can receive a 10% prompt pay discount on your balance.
 If you are unable to pay your balance in full, payment arrangements must be established on the account by calling (937) 578-2210 or toll free at (800) 686-4677.

 Memorial Hospital also offers financial assistance to patients that qualify; free-care is available through the Hospital Care Assurance Program (HCAP).
 The hospital also offers hospital-based financial assistance through its own program which allows discounts based on income and family size up to 200% of the Federal Poverty Guidelines.

 Please mail bill payments to:

 During the course of outpatient treatment, you may be given medication Medicare considers self-administered.
 Medicare defines these as medication the patient could, in another setting, take themselves, and may include tablets, drops, inhalants, and some injectable drugs.